Online Gambling in North Carolina (2026) | Laws, Sports Betting & Casino Guide

 Licensed Sports Betting Operators

-Seven licensed operators as of May 2026 per the NCSLC approved licensees list.
-All launched March 11, 2024.
+North Carolina has seven licensed interactive sports betting operators as of May 2026, per the NCSLC approved licensees list.
+All launched on or around March 11, 2024.

 | Brand | Legal Entity | License # |